 The most likely cause of a misfire is a bad electrical connection.
 This prevents the spark plugs from sparking at full power.
 Poor or no spark will not ignite the fuel/air mixture inside the cylinder, causing a misfire to occur.

 The ignition coil or coils (pictured below) turn your car’s normal 12-volt power into a high voltage that will jump across the gap in your spark plugs.
 Some vehicles have one or two coils that send power through the spark plug wires to multiple cylinders.
 These wires should typically be replaced at the same time as your spark plugs.

 If you want to be sure your spark plug wires are still good, watch the video below to see three different methods of testing them.

 Check your owner’s manual to see if you have a coil-on-plug ignition (pictured below).

 In this type of ignition, small coils attach directly to each spark plug.
 These eliminate the need for spark plug wires.
 However, they still have wires that connect to the engine computer and other parts of the vehicle.
 Make sure these wires are in good condition before moving forward and check for the following:

 If you’re not sure you found a wiring issue or need advice, a FIXD Mechanic can work with you to make sure you don’t have an ignition issue.
-You can call FIXD mechanics for free when you’re a member of FIXD Premium.
+You can call FIXD mechanics for free with FIXD Premium.
 Click here to get FIXD for just $19.99, including a free 14-day trial of FIXD Premium!

 Difficulty Level: Beginner/Intermediate (you’ll be removing all spark plugs)